C/2011 W3 (Lovejoy)

 Comet Lovejoy, formally designated C/2011 W3 (Lovejoy), is a long-period comet and Kreutz sungrazer.
 It was discovered in November 2011 by Australian amateur astronomer Terry Lovejoy.
 The comet's perihelion took it through the Sun's corona on 16 December 2011, after which it emerged intact, though greatly impacted by the event.

 As Comet Lovejoy was announced on the 16th anniversary of the SOHO satellite's launch it became known as "The Great Birthday Comet of 2011", and because it was visible from Earth during the Christmas holiday it was also nicknamed "The Great Christmas Comet of 2011".
+Lovejoy was retroactively dubbed the Great Comet of 2011.

 Discovery

 Comet Lovejoy was discovered on 27 November 2011 by Terry Lovejoy of Thornlands, Queensland, during a comet survey using a 20 cm Schmidt–Cassegrain telescope and a QHY9 CCD camera.
 It is the third comet discovered by Terry Lovejoy.
 He reported that it was "a rapidly moving fuzzy object" of 13th magnitude, and additional observations were made by him over the next couple of nights.

 Independent confirmation of the comet did not come until 1 December, when it was observed by Alan Gilmore and Pamela Kilmartin at the Mount John University Observatory in New Zealand, using its 100 cm McLellan Telescope.
 Upon confirmation, an official report was made to the Central Bureau for Astronomical Telegrams, and the comet's existence was announced by the Minor Planet Center on 2 December.
 It is the first Kreutz-group comet discovered by ground-based observation in 40 years.